Can Electricity Really Shock Cancer Out of the Body?

 Why This Matters

-Let’s be real: current cancer treatments can be brutal.
-Chemotherapy, radiation, and surgery are powerful, but often come with harsh side effects, long recovery periods, and collateral damage to healthy tissue.
+Chemotherapy, radiation, and surgery are powerful, but come with harsh side effects, sometimes long recovery periods, and collateral damage to healthy tissue.

-And because electricity-based therapies can be finely tuned in frequency, amplitude, and duration, they offer a level of customization that’s hard to achieve with drugs alone.
+Because electricity-based therapies can be finely tuned in frequency, amplitude, and duration, (in theory) they offer a level of customization that’s really hard to achieve with drugs alone.

 But We're Not There Yet

-As exciting as all this is, it’s important to keep expectations realistic.
-These treatments are still in early testing phases or clinical trials.
-Even with promising results, they’ll need to pass rigorous safety checks and earn FDA approval before becoming widely available.
+As exciting as all this is, it’s important to keep our expectations realistic and our feet firmly on the ground as my husband likes to say.
+These treatments are still in early testing phases or clinical trials, and even with promising results, they’ll need to pass rigorous safety checks and earn FDA approval before becoming widely available.

 Still, researchers are moving fast.
 Each year brings more data, more trials, and more momentum.